1,000+ Opportunities

 grants@coastalcommunityfoundation. org

-Based on current listing details, eligibility includes: Faith-based outreach ministries registered as a South Carolina charity serving Charleston, Dorchester, and Berkeley counties with programs in education, economic mobility, or health and wellness.
+Based on current listing details, eligibility includes: Faith-based outreach ministries with 501(c)(3) status or registered as a South Carolina charity, with programs benefiting communities in education, economic mobility, or health and wellness in Charleston, Dorchester, and Berkeley counties.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates $5,000 average award Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.